jonatasdemello/codility-javascript/README.md

 >  N is an integer within the range [1 ..
 2,147,483,647].

-I will add the first check:
+I can add the first check:

 ```js
 module.exports = function solution(n) {